Chicago Executive Airport: History

 In August 2006, trustees from the village of Wheeling and alderman from the City Council of Prospect Heights voted to approve a name change.
-On October 17, 2006 Palwaukee Municipal Airport was renamed Chicago Executive Airport.
+On October 17, 2006, Palwaukee Municipal Airport was renamed Chicago Executive Airport.

-In October 2015, Cincinnati based Ultimate Air Shuttle announced plans to begin service from the airport to Cincinnati/Northern Kentucky International Airport in January or February 2016.
+In October 2015, Cincinnati-based Ultimate Air Shuttle announced plans to begin service from the airport to Cincinnati/Northern Kentucky International Airport in January or February 2016.

 In late 2021, the airport received $1.1 million to make facility upgrades.

 The airport's Customs and Border Protection (CBP) facility was named the 2022 General Aviation Airport Architectural Project of the Year by the American Association of Airport Executives.
 The facility opened in October 2021.

+Facilities and aircraft

 Facilities

 The airport covers 411 acre at an elevation of 647 feet (197 m).
 It has three asphalt paved runways:

 6/24 is 3,677 by 50 feet (1,121 x 15 m); 12/30 is 4,415 by 75 feet (1,346 x 23 m); 16/34 is 5,001 by 150 feet (1,524 x 46 m).

-Plans have been brought up to close Runway 6/24 in order to reconcile multiple hot spots, or areas with a history of potential risk of collision or runway incursion."
-Airport leaders argue that closing the runway will make it more difficult for small plans to land in strong east/west winds, as 6/24 is the airport's only east/west runway.
+Plans have been brought up to close Runway 6/24 in order to reconcile multiple "hot spots," which are areas with a history of potential risk of collision or runway incursion.
+Airport leaders argue that closing the runway will make it more difficult for small planes to land in strong east/west winds, as 6/24 is the airport's only east/west runway.

-For the year ending March 31, 2022 the airport had an average of 296 aircraft movements per day, or about 108,040 per year: 80% general aviation, 20% air taxi and less than 1% military and commercial.
-For the same time frame, there are 296 aircraft based at this airport: 126 single-engine, 68 jet, 20 multi-engine, and 2 helicopter.